Preparing for your Uncontested Probate Appointment

 Fees

-Each consult will go up to 1 hour.
+Your consultation will last up to 1 hour.

-At your consult, the Attorney will discuss possible legal procedures to settle the estate.
-He will give you a written fee agreement (Limited Engagement Agreement) setting out flat fees and costs.
+At your consultation, the Attorney will discuss possible legal procedures to settle the estate.
+He will email you a written fee agreement (Limited Engagement Agreement) setting out flat fees and costs.
 He likes to quote flat fees so you know exactly what you are spending.

 Please review our Rescheduling Policy.